logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-10-wpf-extensibility/_index.md

 -   Familiarity with the TestArchitect test editor
 -   Some familiarity with C\# programming language

-    **Remember:** It is highly recommended that you use Microsoft Visual Studio 2010 to program WPF Extensibility.
+{{<remember>}} It is highly recommended that you use Microsoft Visual Studio 2010 to program WPF Extensibility.

 **What you will learn:**